DISTRELEC EMEA

 ( Services )

 Distrelec runs components, tools, and infrastructure across six regions.
-Duplicate accounts skewed order history and lifted support load.
-I led registration UX from evidence—replay first, tested changes next—before anything was committed to the roadmap.
+Duplicate accounts skewed order history and drove up support load.
+I led registration UX from evidence — replay first, tested changes next — before anything was committed to the roadmap.

 Shipped programme work: live constraints, not a deck.
 The test was whether registration could read as credible when research, UI, copy, and build moved through one disciplined pipeline.
-The bar held—calm on first read, then consistency through navigation, onboarding, and reassurance (invoices, contracts, returns) without trust snapping or the flow sounding like a retrofit.
+The bar held — calm on first read, then consistent through navigation, onboarding, and reassurance (invoices, contracts, returns) without trust snapping or the flow sounding like a retrofit.

-Industrial e-commerce is judged in milliseconds: field order, spacing, and error copy either read as control—or noise.
-Every block had to earn space: headline promise, territory capture, states that behave like a desk handoff, and rows that carry proof without theatre.
+Industrial e-commerce is judged in milliseconds: field order, spacing, and error copy either read as control — or noise.
+Every block had to earn its place: headline promise, territory capture, states that behave like a desk handoff, and rows that carry proof without theatre.

-The working stack was replay, prototype, and script—evidence first, then design calls: which failure repeated, which route shipped, what still reads intentional when someone files a ticket after hours.
+The working stack was replay, prototype, and script — evidence first, then design calls: which failure repeated, which route shipped, what still reads as intentional when someone files a ticket after hours.

 OVERVIEW